trilitech/tezos-developer-docs/docs/architecture/tokens.md

 In a blockchain ecosystem, a digital asset that can be transferred between accounts is called a _token_.

-Any blockchain ecosystem relies on a native token that in which transaction fees are paid.
+Like other blockchains, Tezos relies on a native token in which transaction fees are paid.
 The native token of Tezos is tez (also known as XTZ or represented by the symbol ꜩ).

 But other tokens representing some value in digital form can be programmed in a blockchain, for instance using smart contracts.
 Tokens fall in two broad categories:

-- Fungible tokens, whose instances are interchangeable and represent the same value,
+- Fungible tokens, which are interchangeable and represent the same value,
 - Non-fungible tokens (NFTs), which are unique digital assets that model the ownership of some digital or real object

 Many types of fungible tokens are already implemented in Tezos, including: